Deadline: Fall 2024 (TBA)

 The EHC strongly encourages all potential applicants to contact staff prior to submission to confirm eligibility and completeness of applications.
 Draft applications can be submitted for feedback no later than two weeks before the grant deadline.

-A completed Operational Grant Budget Form and Signature Page (also available through the Grants Portal) must be uploaded to the portal with your application.
+A completed Operational Grant Budget Form and Signature Page must be uploaded to the portal with your application.
 Please save the documents to your device before filling in the fields.
+Links to these forms are also included in the worksheet.

-The EHC reviews all applications for completeness and eligibility.
+EHC Staff review all applications for completeness and eligibility.
 A community peer jury, appointed by the EHC, then evaluates all eligible applications.
-The jury makes funding recommendations to the EHC Board of Directors, which then makes the final funding recommendations to the City of Edmonton.
-The application process from deadline to notification of funding can take up to five months.
+The jury makes funding recommendations to the EHC Board of Directors who accept or decline the recommendations.
+All applicants will be notified of the final decision on their application.
+The application process may take up to sixteen (16) weeks from close of submissions to notification.

-Jury members base their recommendations on the proven and potential merit of each application and each project’s alignment with Connections & Exchanges.
+Jury members base their recommendations on the proven and potential merit of each application and each project’s alignment with Connections & Exchanges: A 10-Year Plan to Transform Arts and Heritage in Edmonton.
 The following Aims and Actions will be prioritized in making funding decisions for the Operational Grant:

 - Action: Nurture cultural curiosity through planned and spontaneous heritage encounters that are personal and experiential.